-A delicious marinated pork should, packed with flavours cooked on low for hours and you get this Cuban-style oven roast: puerco asado.
+A delicious marinated pork shoulder, packed with flavours cooked on low for hours and you get this Cuban-style oven roast: puerco asado.
 Expect it to fall apart as you cut it because it is so moist and tender.

 This recipe is an all time favourite and regularly on the menu.
 Just a marinade to prepare the day before and bath your pork shoulder overnight in it.
 The next day, the meat is cooked on low in the oven for a few hours.